 What’s more, you may have to throw out everything you know about cleaning too!
 It is all too common that those with wooden floors end up ruining them simply by cleaning them incorrectly.

 While it may seem a daunting prospect to choose a flooring option that is a little temperamental, don’t reconsider just yet.
-All it takes is a little knowledge of what not to do so you don’t make the mistake of inadvertently damaging your floors.
+All it takes is a little knowledge of how to clean your hardwood floors so you don’t make the mistake of inadvertently damaging your floors.

 Here are five of the most common traps people fall into when cleaning their hardwood floors.